vohi/minicoin/README.md

 Even with secure keys, the user credentials are still the default, ie vagrant/vagrant.

-In other words, don't put sensitive stuff on those boxes, don't run them if you don't need them, and don't expose them to an untrusted network.
+In other words, don't expose those boxes to an untrusted network.
+By default, they should be as secure as your host machine.

 Boxes from the `generic` namespace are created using packer scripts here: